 The same reasons described above apply to Bitcoin.
-However, Bitcoin is unlike financially traded assets, and we will explain why in a moment.
+However, the price dynamic of Bitcoin is very different from those of traditional assets that are traded on markets, and we will explain why in a moment.

 Let’s assume another extreme scenario whereby a bunch of fat cat whales (sorry for having to mix banking jargon with crypto here) purchase all of the Bitcoin in circulation and decide to hold it (and not sell any of it) – forever!